nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes/studio-updates-2021-12.md

 ## Removal of 11.x Platform in Studio

 We’ve removed the possibility of setting 11.x as the compatible platform in Application Definition in Studio as this version is no longer compatible.

-## Property to remove Mobile Banner
+## Property to Remove Mobile Banner

-We’ve added a property to remove the mobile banner
+We’ve added a property to remove the mobile banner.

 ## Resources Identified in Studio Registries

 We’ve identified Resources in Studio registries as a way to a range of overriding issues stemming from a resource in a dependency not being accessible in the local project.

 ## Improvement to track Page Provider Usage

-We’ve evolved the Page Provider properties to make it easier to track usage, notably using the <trackUsage> property.
+We’ve evolved the Page Provider properties to make it easier to track usage, notably using the `<trackUsage>` property.
 {{! /multiexcerpt}}